shramana8310/flashcards-manager/README.md

-# Flashcards Manager
+# flashcards-manager
 A desktop GUI application that generates customized flashcards.
 Started as a PyQt app.
 Now being redeveloped using C++.
-Nothing's actually implemented yet.

 ## TODO
-* What functionalities should this app have (in detail)?
-* Study StarDict dictionary file format.
-* Study how to use StarDict libraries available.
-* Ideally find some other dictionary file formats and parser libraries.
+* Implement an efficient, easy-to-use StarDict parser in pure C++ with minimum dependencies.
 * UI design.